JamesR-S/Genome_Pipeline/README.md

 	conda-forge::apptainer=1.4.1
 ```

-To activate the environment you then run `micromamba activate genome_sequencing`.
+To activate the environment, you then run `micromamba activate genome_sequencing`.

 ### Setting up environment